AnachronicNomad/explorations_in_gis/grib2/grib_table_enums.md

   | 32768-65534 | Reserved for Local Use |
   | 65535 | Missing |
  ---
+ ///TODO: Add back the Id Templates 1.0-2 for all the Table 1.5 stuff.

  ### Table 1.6 - Type of Calendar
   | Code Figure | Meaning |